 People are spending more and more of their life at work—and that is in turn having more of an impact on their wellbeing.
 Work can positively or negatively affect not only someone’s overall health, but also their family life, social life, weight, eating habits, sleeping habits, and stress levels.

 So, take a step back and examine how your company is affecting your employees’ lives.
-Is your organization healthy or is it stressful?
-Patrick Lencioni, famous organizational consultant, describes an organization as healthy when it has “minimal politics and confusion, high degrees of morale and productivity, and very low turnover.”
-In a study on how workplace stress affects health costs, researchers identified ten stressors that companies can alleviate to improve employee health: lack of health insurance, shift work, long working hours, job insecurity, work–family conflict, low job control, layoffs and unemployment, high job demands, low social support at work, and low organizational justice.
+Is your organisation healthy or is it stressful?
+Patrick Lencioni, famous organisational consultant, describes an organization as healthy when it has “minimal politics and confusion, high degrees of morale and productivity, and very low turnover.”
+In a study on how workplace stress affects health costs, researchers identified ten stressors that companies can alleviate to improve employee health: lack of health insurance, shift work, long working hours, job insecurity, work–family conflict, low job control, layoffs and unemployment, high job demands, low social support at work, and low organisational justice.

 To start addressing these stressors, ensure that your employees are receiving fair compensation, adequate paid time off, health insurance, and have balanced workloads.
 If these issues are not taken care of first, a wellbeing program will just be a small bandage when surgery may be required.

 Wait a minute—involve ALL employees?
 Yes, hearing the voice of all your employees is critical for improving culture and climate.
 There is more trust, buy in, and engagement when employee concerns are heard.
 Even if their feedback ends up being rejected, they feel valued that it was even considered.
 Employees do not feel valued or heard if they can’t trust the decisions made by leaders or a faceless HR committee.
 Here’s how to involve employees in the wellbeing planning process: